LuPo/monitoring-project/README.md

     2a Creates an API key for Grafana to leverage HTTP API 2b Adds InfluxDB as a datasource
     2c Uploads dashboard to Grafana
-    3 Installs Telegraf and all leafs and spines and copies over all the checks.
+    3 Installs Telegraf and all leaf and spine and copies over all the checks.
     3a Configures Telegraf to run all the scripts and upload data to InfluxDB To access the Grafana GUI, set up port forwarding on VirtualBox so that port 3000 is accessible.